Phool Walon Ki Sair: Revival of the festival

-Pandit Jawahar Lal Nehru took great interest and came to Mehrauli on every "Phool Waalon Ki Sair" as long as he lived.
-The Festival has grown since then.
-During the period of Indira Gandhi as the Prime Minister, all the States of India were requested to participate in the Festival and the Festival is known for communal harmony also took a step toward national integration by weaving the States of India into the garland of flowers of "Phool Waalon Ki Sair".
+Pandit Jawahar Lal Nehru took great interest and came to Mehrauli on every "Phool Waalon Ki Sair" until his death in 1964.
+During the premiership of Indira Gandhi, all Indian states were requested to participate in the festival.

 Since its revival in 1962, the Festival is organized every year by the Anjuman Sair-e-Gul Faroshan, a society registered under the Societies Registration Act.